Responding to Covid-19

 NZ On Air tries to limit the number of rules we have around acceptable budget/line-items, as we accept that every project has its own unique situation.
 However there are some line items we will not accept within any funded budget.
 There are also some specific expectations around how certain line items should be treated.

-NZ On Air’s role is to provide a production subsidy for content creation, not provide a means for commissioning platforms to defray content acquisition expenses.
+NZ On Air’s role is to provide a production subsidy for kaupapa creation, not provide a means for commissioning platforms to defray content acquisition expenses.

 From time to time we carry out financial audits of production companies to ensure taxpayer funds are being spent correctly.